flybywiresim/docs/docs/pilots-corner/beginner-guide/landing.md

 - Aircraft is fully set up for landing as per previous chapters.
 - Configuration is `FLAPS FULL`.
-- Aircraft is at about 1,000ft above the ground.
+- Aircraft is at about 1000 ft above the ground.
 - Wind is calm (no crosswind for this beginner guide).

 Although the A320 can do an automatic landing (**Autoland**) we will do a manual landing as this is more common and also more fun.